 Another difference is the tilting LCD screen which is an interesting feature for a camera so small.
 It can be tilted at 180-degrees for selfies or vlogging.
 It can also tilt 90-degree downward if you need to shoot overhead.

 Also, it is waterproof up to 10m deep, shockproof, dustproof, and crushproof where it can handle about 400 lbs of force.
 Other than that, the camera has the same lens, battery, and ports as the RX0.

 Sony kept its incredible Eye Autofocus which allows the RX0 II to capture people quickly and easily.
 This time around, it received an upgrade as the speed, accuracy, and Eye AF feature is more precise and faster.

 The user can even select which eye he or she wants to focus on but this must be done prior to shooting.
 The setting can be set up in the menu system or through a customizable button.

 There is a Movie Edit Add-on app that allows you to increase the stabilization algorithms.
 You can also control access features like Intelligent framing while using a smartphone or tablet.

-When the RX0 was released, Sony allowed wireless camera control to link to multiple units.
-A similar feature was put in this model where the wireless control is able to link up to five unit through the Imaging Edge Mobile app.
+When the Sony RX0 was released, it came with a wireless camera control to link to multiple units.
+A similar feature was put in this model where the wireless control is able to link up to five units through the Imaging Edge Mobile app.